MicrosoftDocs/VBA-Docs/outlook/Concepts/Address-Book/map-a-display-name-to-an-e-mail-address.md

 ---
-title: Map a Display Name to an E-mail Address ms.prod: outlook ms.assetid: ac4e12f8-ea0f-02df-5ce9-23a1c7eda8e0 ms.date: 06/08/2017
+title: Map a Display Name to an Email Address ms.prod: outlook ms.assetid: ac4e12f8-ea0f-02df-5ce9-23a1c7eda8e0 ms.date: 06/08/2017
 ---

-# Map a Display Name to an E-mail Address
+# Map a Display Name to an Email Address

 This topic shows a code sample in Visual Basic for Applications (VBA) that takes a display name and tries to map it to an email address known to the messaging system in the current session.